 The same holds true if you and a partner are living together and aren’t married.
 In many cases, your partner will not be considered to inherit your estate unless you put it in writing.

 Won’t my spouse automatically get everything I have?

-For example, below is how it works in Georgia, Clark’s home state.
+For example, below is how it works in Georgia, money expert Clark Howard’s home state.
 This is a quote from Nolo.com, which in addition to offering will preparation is a great free resource for all things legal:

 Of course, the specifics are different in every state.
 But in general, the state decides who gets what, often by statute done by the state legislature.

 Won’t it be too expensive and take a long time to do a will?

 Some people use the excuse that doing a will is too complicated and too expensive for them to undertake.